glotzky/RestaurantBoston/README.md

 ### 1.2 Problem
 Cafe Landwer has their first two locations in Boston, and have been an extreme local success.
 I will look to see where would be the best location for a third location if they were to expand further out in the Metro-Bosotn Area by leveraging Foursquare API data.

-Cafe Landwer's new location must be able to accommodate for their unique style and additional outdoor dining area.
+Cafe Landwer's new location must be able to accommodate for their unique style, price, and additional outdoor dining area.

 ### 1.2.1 Questions
 ####   1. Which Metro-Boston location does their price range fit?